rosjava/rosjava_messages/Readme.md

 ### Adding Packages

-If you would like to add a package to this list, then please modify CMakeLists.txt and package.xml appropriately, then send us a pull request!
+If you would like to add a package to this list, please modify both CMakeLists.txt, package.xml appropriately and send us a pull request!

 ### More Information